tiagoBarbosaF/marathon-java/README.md

 # Java Marathon

-> JAVA studies
+### JAVA studies

-- in progress
+---
+Finished 😫😍🤩🎉🚀🚀🚀🚀

+> For use mysql in this project, install docker for your operation system in this link (https://docs.docker.com/desktop/).
+After install use the command
+> ```docker-compose up``` and enjoy.

 ### Steps: